Tip 1: Think about it early on!

 Tip 3: Gain practical experience!

-• Every year in May, Career Services hosts the FOR YOUR CAREER job fair, where numerous employers present jobs for entry-level professionals as well as internships, part-time student jobs, etc.
+- Every year, the FOR YOUR CAREER job fair takes place, where numerous employers present jobs for entry-level professionals as well as internships, part-time student jobs, etc. on the Leuphana campus.

-• The Leuphana job board "Jobs & Praktika aktuell" offers a direct way to the job market.
+- The Leuphana job board "Jobs & Praktika aktuell" offers a direct way to the job market.
 New job offers, internships, student jobs, topics for theses, etc. are posted here daily.
+You can find further job search options here.

-• You can earn money in student part-time jobs while studying, and at the same time gain experience on the German job market and make first contacts with future employers.
-A part-time job for up to 20 hours per week during your studies is permitted.
+- You can earn money in student part-time jobs while studying, and at the same time gain experience on the German job market and make first contacts with future employers.
 Further information on your rights and obligations is provided by the German Studierendenwerk.

 Tip 4: The first impression counts!